Vyral/marc-highfill-recruiting/_posts/2022-10-14-the-agents-guide-to-the-new-business-pipeline.md

 {% include excerpt.html %}

 I speak with agents every day who are having a tough time filling their pipeline with new clients in today’s shifting market.
 The key is to get back to the basics.
-Here are seven lead-generation methods that agents should be using to keep their business flowing:&nbsp;
+Here are seven lead-generation methods that agents should use to keep their business flowing:&nbsp;

 **1\.
 Farming.** One of the best long-term lead flow sources is the neighborhood farm.
-Pick a neighborhood that has decent turnover and a good price point, and one that you’re familiar with.
+Pick a familiar neighborhood with decent turnover and a good price point.
 Make yourself the real estate expert for that area so that people who want to sell or buy call you first.&nbsp;

 **2\.
 Online leads.** The fact is that the majority of buyers and sellers start online.
 Some of your business has to come from online sources.
 Do your research to find which works best for you because online sources can help you fill your pipeline with long-term buyers, ensuring future business.&nbsp;